MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ## Resources

-The following resources provide more details on the integration steps referenced above.
+The following resources provide more information on the integration steps referenced above.

 - [Dynamics 365 Fraud Protection overview](/dynamics365/fraud-protection/)
 - [Create and provision your Azure tenant](promocode-set-up-dfp-purchased-version.md)